oweitman/ioBroker.tvprogram/README.md

 All icons should be uploaded via the iobroker file dialog.

-For an example see Chapter
+For an example see Chapter [Example for Alternative Logos](#alternative-channel-logos-by-tino-0)

 ### Provided `Sendto`-Commands